skeezerbean/SPP-LegionV2-Management/README.md

 ## Configuration and Management for SPP LegionV2 Servers

 THANK YOU to Serithul of SPP discord for helping with SQL.
 This project wouldn't be half of what it is without you :)
-Also special thanks for m1#2698 for splash/logo image!
+Also special thanks for m1#2698 for splash/logo and other app images!

 **Backing up your database** - use [THIS!](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/How_to_use_HeidiSQL_to_backup_your_databases.pdf) for directions how to do that